Can Mikel Arteta become Pep Guardiola’s greatest nemesis – or merely the latest?

 If so, it would be the third to involve the Catalan, though the first, and most hyped, actually proved less compelling and enduring than the second.

-Guardiola against Jose Mourinho was a battle of ideas that the Catalan won and, even when the Portuguese won twice in charge of Tottenham, had lost some of its lustre.
+Guardiola against Jose Mourinho was a battle of ideas that the Catalan won; even when the Portuguese won twice in charge of Tottenham, the rivalry had lost some of its lustre.
 The knockout blow had already been struck as the ball was caressed around Guardiola’s midfields.
-Mourinho has the second most wins against Guardiola – seven – while coming off second-best in their feud.
+Mourinho has the second-most wins against Guardiola – seven – while coming off second-best in their feud.

 Guardiola against Jurgen Klopp had epic status for at least four seasons, between 2017-20 and then 2021-22.
 Twice they were only separated by a solitary point at the top of the table.
 Once, Liverpool knocked City out of the Champions League.
 Once, they knocked them off their perch as champions of England.